Hurwitz Theory of Elliptic Orbifolds, I: Fock space and vertex operators

-In this section, we prove Theorem \ref{modular1} using the Fock space formalism.
 In the previous section, we have defined a number of functions on partitions, in particular the functions ${\bf p}_k^r(\lambda)$ which freely generate the cyclotomic enlargement $\Lambda_N^*$ of the ring of shifted-symmetric functions.
 We now promote these functions to operators on Fock space by defining as an operator acting diagonally in the $v_\lambda$ basis of the charge zero subspace $\mathbb{L}=\Lambda^{\infty/2}_0V$.
+These operators are unbounded, but are bounded on the $v_\lambda$ with $|\lambda|$ fixed.
 As for ${\bf p}_k^r(\lambda)$, the operators $\mathscr{P}_k^r$ are themselves Taylor coefficients of an operator which depends on an analytic variable $z$.